Prosper08/Streamlit-Apps/README.md

-# Streamlit-App
+# Temperature-Coversion-App
-## Practice app made with streamlit
+## App for temperature conversion, Celsius, Fahrenheit and Kelvin
-These is an app created with streamlit for currency conversation
+These is an app created with streamlit for temperature conversation